-The Luton Inclusive Growth Commission will be Luton’s response to the RSA’s recommendations, with the commission asked to identify the key enablers of inclusive growth within the Luton context and deliver a series of recommendations to inform the development of a future inclusive growth strategy for the town.
+The Luton Inclusive Growth Commission is Luton’s response to the RSA’s recommendations, with the commission asked to identify the key enablers of inclusive growth within the Luton context and it has delivered a series of recommendations to inform the development of a future inclusive growth strategy for the town.
 Last year the RSA’s Inclusive Growth Commission published its final report recommending that ‘place-based industrial strategies’ be established to deliver inclusive growth in local areas.*

-The Commission will be chaired by Professor Sir Les Ebdon DL who has appointed 8 independent commissioners to lead this piece of work.
+The Commission is chaired by Professor Sir Les Ebdon DL who appointed 8 independent commissioners who lead this piece of work.

-The commission will run in three phases.
-The initial phase was completed in September 2018 which involved a range of local, regional and national experts who came together to look at the barriers and enablers to inclusive growth in Luton from jobs and skills to social and physical infrastructure.
+The initial phase of the commission was completed in September 2018 which involved a range of local, regional and national experts who came together to look at the barriers and enablers to inclusive growth in Luton from jobs and skills to social and physical infrastructure.
 From this shaped the key lines of enquiry and call for evidence.

-This process will run from 17th December 2018 to 28th February 2019.
-The Public Stakeholder engagement plan will go live from 22nd January 2019 and there is an opportunity for all to feed into this process.
+This process ran from 17th December 2018 to 28th February 2019.
+The Public Stakeholder engagement plan went live from 22nd January 2019 and there was an opportunity for all to feed into the process.

-The commission will then consider all evidence received and make recommendations to drive the enablers of inclusive growth in Luton, providing the basis for a future inclusive growth strategy.
+The commission considered all evidence received and has made recommendations to drive the enablers of inclusive growth in Luton, providing the basis for a future inclusive growth strategy.

 *The report also recommended the need for ‘integrated economic and social policy’ to drive inclusive growth through business and community-led productivity, skills and quality jobs.